About The Author

 He earned his BA in English Literature at Long Island University, C.W.
 Post.

 The Work of Wrestling represents his combined love of arts analysis and professional wrestling.

 He's been writing about wrestling since 2012, he appeared as a guest on EP365 of The Steve Austin Show podcast, and his work has been shared by Mick Foley, Charlotte, Sami Zayn, Bayley, Sasha Banks, Austin Aries, and Paul Heyman.

 His arts analysis style has been heralded as the future of pro-wrestling journalism.

-This deserves to be understood and respected.
-Professional wrestling deserves arts criticism, a style of analysis that dissects and celebrates the medium for the performance art that it is.
+Pro-wrestling must to be understood and respected.
+Pro-wrestling deserves arts criticism, a style of analysis that dissects and celebrates the medium for the performance art that it is.

 Together we will arrive at a deeper understanding of what makes wrestling work!